 Things You'll Need

-- 20 gallon blue or black handled tub/muck bucket
+- 20-gallon blue or black handled tub/muck bucket

 - 1 landscaping brick

 - 1 small fountain pump

-- 1-2 bags black mulch
+- 1 to 2 bags black mulch

-- 2 small flat rocks about 3/4"-1" thick
+- 2 small flat rocks, about 3/4 to 1 inch thick

-- small potted plant and/or other heavy flat bottomed garden ornament
+- Small potted plant and/or other heavy, flat-bottomed garden ornament

-- disposable plastic one gallon pot
+- Disposable plastic 1-gallon pot

 - Outdoor extension cord (if needed)

 Choose a location for your waterfall.
 For this small one, it is easy to create a surrounding landscape if it is against a wall or fence.
-If you want to have water plants in it (which will help with algae) then you will want it in a fairly sunny place.
+If you want to have water plants in it, which will help with algae, then you will want it in a fairly sunny place.

 Cut each rope handle on your inexpensive tub through the middle and pull the ends out.

 Dig a level hole that is slightly wider than the tub and place the tub in the hole.
-Back fill the hole around the tub so that the dirt is packed and exactly level with the rim.
+Backfill the hole around the tub so that the dirt is packed and exactly level with the rim.

-Place the pump on the pot and feed the tubing around the back of the water course piece hiding it between the course and the fence or wall.
-Cut the tubing so that the end extends into the water course from the back corner about 6-8."
+Place the pump on the pot and feed the tubing around the back of the watercourse piece, hiding it between the course and the fence or wall.
+Cut the tubing so that the end extends into the watercourse from the back corner about 6 to 8 inches.
 Use dirt and some mulch to make the surface next to the watercourse where the tubing rests flat.

-Place the two stones on either side of the tubing and a flag stone across the top of them.
+Place the two stones on either side of the tubing and a flagstone across the top of them.
 This will keep the tubing from flattening and allow the water to flow freely, keeping your waterfall running well.
-If the tubing is restricted, it will put strain on the pump which will burn out.
+If the tubing is restricted, it will put strain on the pump, which will burn out.
 Place a potted plant and/or garden ornament on top of the paving stone for decoration.

-Run the cord from the pump between the watercourse and the fence as well. plug it into an outlet or outdoor extension cord.
+Run the cord from the pump between the watercourse and the fence as well.
+Plug it into an outlet or outdoor extension cord.
 Let the pump begin to run.
 Watch the water in the watercourse.
 Make sure it is level and that the water falls into an appropriate place in the tub.